Mark Beard (footballer)

-Mark Beard (born 8 October 1974) is an English football manager and former professional footballer who is a professional development phase coach at EFL Championship club Hull City.
+Mark Beard (born 8 October 1974) is an English football manager and former professional footballer who is assistant head coach at Women's Super League club Birmingham City.
 He played primarily as a central midfielder, and was also utilised at right-back earlier in his career.

 Beard spent time in the youth systems of Wimbledon and Millwall before making his senior debut for the latter in October 1993.
 He spent two seasons in the first team, during which he scored in an FA Cup victory away to Arsenal in January 1995.
 Ahead of the 1995–96 season, he signed for Sheffield United for £117,000, and in 1998 joined Southend United, having previously spent time at the club on loan.
 Named Southend's Player of the Year for the 1998–99 season, he made 151 appearances for the club across three spells.
 In 2004, Beard relocated to Spain to establish a youth academy for UD San Pedro, later joining the club's playing squad.

 He returned to England in 2006 with Stevenage Borough, winning the FA Trophy as part of the first team to win a competitive cup final at the new Wembley Stadium in May 2007.
 He subsequently spent the 2007–08 season at AFC Wimbledon, helping the club achieve promotion to the Conference South via the play-offs.
 After retiring, Beard moved into management with non-League clubs Haywards Heath Town, Tooting & Mitcham United, and Loxwood, before working full-time in Brighton & Hove Albion's academy from 2017 to 2021.
 He was appointed manager of Eastbourne Borough in June 2023, departing in January 2024, and joined Hull City later that year.
+Beard joined Birmingham City Women as assistant head coach in August 2026.